spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 ## Instructions

-Complete the following steps before deploying the air gapped Palette installation.
+Complete the following steps before deploying the air gapped VerteX installation.

-1. Log in to the OCI registry where you will host the Palette images and packages.
+1. Log in to the OCI registry where you will host the VerteX images and packages.

 2. Create a repository with the name `spectro-packs` and ensure the repository is private.
-This repository will host the Palette Packs.
+This repository will host the VerteX Packs.
     - Refer to the [Create Projects](https://goharbor.io/docs/2.0.0/working-with-projects/create-projects/) guide for information about creating a repository in Harbor.
     - Refer to the [Create a repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) guide for information about creating a repository in AWS ECR.

 3. In your OCI registry, create another repository with the name `spectro-images` and ensure the repository is public.
-The public repositry will host the images required by Palette.
+The public repositry will host the images required by VerteX.

+4. Download the Certificate Authority (CA) for your OCI registry.
+You will need to provide the installation process the CA, otherwise you may encounter errors when authenticating with the OCI registry which could result in an incomplete install.

-4. Log in to the Linux environment where you will download the airgap binaries and complete the remaining steps, including the Palette installation.
+5. Log in to the Linux environment where you will download the airgap binaries and complete the remaining steps, including the VerteX installation.

-5. Authenticate with your OCI registry and aquire credentials to both respositories you created earlier.
-You will need these credentials when deploying the air gapped Palette installation.
+6. Authenticate with your OCI registry and aquire credentials to both respositories you created earlier.
+You will need these credentials when deploying the air gapped VerteX installation.

   <Tabs groupId="oci-registry">
   <TabItem label="Harbor" value="harbor">